Garik-Mk/Turing-Machine/README.md

 States are saved in this format - RWMS, where each letter stands for:
     R - if head reads value of R in current cell
     W - then write W to current cell
-    M - move head on the tape (left, right, at-place) S - change state to state with index S (For creating loops, state can be changed to current)
+    M - move head on the tape (left, right, no-move)
+    S - change state to state with index S (For creating loops, state can be changed to current)

 As an example of machine usage, let's write a simple algorithm, for calculating sum of 2 numbers.